 - ISA and SIPP fees may be charged monthly, quarterly, semi-annually or annually.
 In the table, all are quoted on an equivalent annual basis.
 While most providers operate on a flat fee or percentage basis, a few have tiered fees depending on the account size, which is difficult to summarise in the table.
 The specific tiers are:

-ISAs: NatWest Stockbrokers and RBS Share Dealing – £30 for accounts smaller than £15,000 (waived if you trade once per quarter) and no fee above, TD Direct Investing – £36 for accounts smaller than £5,100 and no fee above.
+ISAs: NatWest Stockbrokers and RBS Share Dealing – £30 for accounts smaller than £15,000 (waived if you trade four times per year) and no fee above, TD Direct Investing – £36 for accounts smaller than £5,100 and no fee above.

 - Only stocks that are members of the FTSE350 are eligible for the SVS Securities ISA.

 - Dividend handling charges are not common among UK stockbrokers, but some brokers will charge these or other fees.
-HB Markets Online, Simply Stockbroking and Traders Own charge 10% of each dividend or cash corporate action, with a minimum of 25p and a maximum of £1.
+Beaufort Sharedealing and Traders Own charge 10% of each dividend or cash corporate action, with a minimum of 25p and a maximum of £1.

 - Most UK online stock brokers have no minimum deposit to open an account.
 Exceptions include: Interactive Brokers, which require US$10,000 or sterling equivalent; Saxo Capital Markets, which requires £5,000 for a regular account and £50,000 for an ISA; Sucden Financial, which requires £5,000; and FXCM Stocktrading, which requires £20,000.

-- The Motley Fool share dealing services is a white label service from Halifax Share Dealing, with different levels of fees. iWeb Share Dealing is another brand owned by Halifax, with different levels of fees.
-The Lloyds Bank service belongs to the same corporate group but for now remains separate.
+- The Motley Fool share dealing services is a white label service from Halifax Share Dealing, with different levels of fees. iWeb Share Dealing and Lloyds Bank Share Dealing belong to the same group as Halifax (Lloyds Banking Group) and are the same underlying service with different levels of fees. iWeb is almost invariably the cheapest of all four.

 - Computershare, NatWest Stockbrokers and RBS Sharedealing are white label services provided by TD Direct Investing, with different fees.